zmcartor/homestead-guide/source/network/test-networks.rst

 .. note:: Replace ``0x1fb891f92eb557f4d688463d0d7c560552263b5a`` with your account address.

 Save your genesis file and rerun your private chain command.
-Once geth is fully loaded, close it by .
+Once gexp is fully loaded, close it by .

 We want to assign an address to the variable ``primary`` and check its balance.

-Run the command ``geth account list`` in your terminal to see what account # your new address was assigned.
+Run the command ``gexp account list`` in your terminal to see what account # your new address was assigned.

 .. code-block:: Console

-   > geth account list
+   > gexp account list
    Account #0: {d1ade25ccd3d550a7eb532ac759cac7be09c2719}
    Account #1: {da65665fc30803cb1fb7e6d86691e20b1826dee0}
    Account #2: {e470b1a7d2c9c5c6f03bbaa8fa20db6d404a0c32}
    Account #3: {f4dd5c3794f1fd0cdc0327a83aa472609c806e99}

 Take note of which account # is the one that you pre-allocated Ether to.
-Alternatively, you can launch the console with ``geth console`` (keep the same parameters as when you launched ``geth`` first).
+Alternatively, you can launch the console with ``gexp console`` (keep the same parameters as when you launched ``gexp`` first).
 Once the prompt appears, type

 .. code-block:: Console